-The 5G system shall be able to provide 3GPP services to the UE using various 3GPP and non-3GPP access networks (e.g. WLAN, Fixed broadband access, Bluetooth, etc).
+The 3GPP system shall be able to provide 3GPP services to a UE that is connected via 3GPP or non-3GPP access networks (e.g. WLAN, Fixed broadband access, Bluetooth, etc).

-The 5G system shall be able to support:

-Inter-system mobility between 3GPP and non-3GPP access networks,
+The 3GPP system shall support mobility between 3GPP and non-3GPP access networks.

-Capability for the UE to select the 3GPP or non-3GPP access based on operator policy,
+The 3GPP system shall support a capability for a UE to select 3GPP or non-3GPP access networks, based on operator policy.

-Simultaneous connection to different accesses, & capability for the UE to access the 3GPP services provided by the 5G network using non-3GPP access e.g. FMSS…,

-Authentication to access 5 G network through a non-3GPP access using 3GPP credentials.
+The 3GPP system shall support authentication allowing a UE to access the 3GPP network through a non-3GPP access network using 3GPP credentials.

-Editor’s Note: this list is not exhaustive.

-The 5G system shall enable the UE to simultaneously connect to the network via different accesses, both non-3GPP and 3GPP.
+The 3GPP system shall enable the UE to simultaneously connect to the network via different accesses, both non-3GPP and 3GPP.